Shatanjay Sudha

 • Strategy

-Write an investment policy statement
+Write a personal investment policy statement

 Create rules before emotions become expensive.

-Then structure the response like this:
+Structure the response like this:

 3. The most practical next steps in order